 Meet our goat friends

 Jingles, a Nigerian Dwarf goat, was born blind.
 A breeder wanted her euthanized, but our large animal veterinarians thought of us instead.
-She was bottle-fed by Trina and volunteers and quickly showed her resilience and strength.
-During the holidays she swayed her head to the rhythm of Jingle Bells, inspiring her name.
-Jingles is strong, spirited, and adored by many of all ages.
+Bottle-fed by Trina and volunteers, she quickly showed her resilience and strength.
+During the holidays she swayed her head to the rhythm of “Jingle Bells,” inspiring her name.
+Jingles is spirited, sweet, and adored by visitors of all ages.

 Meet Bob our friendly ambassador.
 Bob is a sweetheart who came when his family could no longer care for him.
 They asked us to promise he would always get a kiss on the nose, and we keep that promise every day.
 He loves company and basking in the sun.